 Important Note: The SPG Amex Canada card has been refreshed as the Marriott Bonvoy Canada card.
-It is no longer available under its original SPG name.
+The current card promotion is no longer available under its original SPG name.

 The SPG Amex Canada card is one of the best travel cards for Canadians, hands-down.
 It comes with an exceptional welcome bonus of 50,000 points—which we’ll show you how to turn into 15 nights at a 5-star hotel—an additional free hotel night every year, and an impressive travel insurance policy to keep you and your belongings safe and secure.